 WASHINGTON (AP) -- Reaction to the monthly jobs numbers isn't what it used to be.

-The first unemployment report since President Barack Obama's re-election barely got a mention from the White House and Republicans after Friday's release.
-Gone was the frenzy of political posturing that followed every release throughout the presidential campaign.
+Friday's unemployment report — the first since President Barack Obama's re-election — garnered just brief mentions from the White House and Republicans.
+Gone was the frenzy of political posturing that followed every monthly release throughout the presidential campaign.

-Obama would try to cast each economic snapshot as a sign of slow but steady recovery, while Republican rival Mitt Romney bemoaned the unemployment rate as a sign that the country needed fresh economic leadership.
+Obama would try to cast each economic snapshot as a sign of slow and steady recovery, while Republican rival Mitt Romney bemoaned the unemployment rate as a sign that the country needed new economic leadership.

-But there's a new postelection, political reality in Washington: Obama is sticking around for four more years no matter what the unemployment rate is.
+But there's a new political reality in Washington.
+Obama is sticking around for four more years, no matter what the unemployment rate is.